mathiasgrimm/di-container-php/README.md

 $container->boot();
 ```

-This does nothing more than loop through all Service Containers and call the `boot` on each one
+This does nothing more than loop through all registered container providers and call the `boot` on each one

 ### Definition Order
 It should not matter in which order you define your bindings as they are deferred until the moment they are needed.